Azure/bicep/README.md

 ## Known limitations

 * No support for the `copy` or `condition` property [[#185](https://github.com/Azure/bicep/issues/185), [#186](https://github.com/Azure/bicep/issues/186)]
-* No explicit support for deployments across scopes (though this can be hacked together by using the `Microsoft.Resources/deployments` resource and using the `templateLink` or `template` property to insert the full ARM template) [[#187](https://github.com/Azure/bicep/issues/187)]
+* No explicit support for deployments across scopes (though this can be done by using the `Microsoft.Resources/deployments` resource and using the `templateLink` or `template` property to insert the full ARM template) [[#187](https://github.com/Azure/bicep/issues/187)]
   * Bicep assumes you are deploying to a resource group, though the generated template can be deployed to any scope
 * `reference()`, `newGuid()`, `reference()`, and `list*()` functions are not yet supported
+bmoore: utcNow()?
 * Single line object and arrays (e.g. `['a', 'b', 'c']`) are not yet supported
+bmoore: not sure what this means, i.e. how do I create an array then?
 * You still need to deploy the compiled template yourself, though we plan to build native support for bicep into the powershell `Az` deployment cmdlets and `az cli` deployment commands

 ## Reference